-The GRE General Test is a computer-adaptive test.
-The GRE is composed of analytical writing, verbal, and quantitative sections.
+The Graduate Record Exam (GRE) General Test is a computer adaptive test.
+The GRE is composed of analytical writing, verbal and quantitative sections.

-Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling, and required identification.
-A non-expired government issued id (such as driver’s license or passport) is necessary to test.
-No electronic devices, nor food or drinks, are allowed in the test room.
+Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling and required identification.
+A valid government issued ID (such as a driver’s license or passport) is necessary to test.
+No electronic devices, food or drinks are allowed in the test room.
 The testing center staff will provide scratch paper and pencils.

 Two writing tasks (must be typed):

 Present your perspective on an issue - 45 minutes